musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% capture instrumental_col1 %}

-I have experience working with the following instruments in one-on-one and chamber music settings: Bassoon, Cello, Flute, French Horn, Oboe, Saxophone, Viola, and Violin.
-I love the rehearsal process and I enjoy discovering the music with those I work with.
+I love the rehearsal process and enjoy discovering the music with my collaborators!
 My main focus is ensuring our overall sound is unified, balanced, and true to the composer's markings in the score.
+I have experience working with piano trios, quintets, and the following instruments one-on-one: Bassoon, Cello, Flute, French Horn, Harp, Marimba, Oboe, Saxophone, Viola, and Violin.

 {% endcapture %}